DanielPNewman/DanielPNewman.github.io/_posts/2016-09-29-Making-Maps.md

 categories:
   - Uncategorized
 ---
-I stumbled across an interesting raw dataset from Vic Gov today with Melbourne, Australia house and apartment prices from 2005-March 2016 http://www.dtpli.vic.gov.au/property-and-land-titles/property-information/property-prices
+I stumbled across an interesting raw dataset from Victorian Government, Australia today, It had house and apartment prices in Melbourne, Australia from 2005-March 2016 [http://www.dtpli.vic.gov.au/property-and-land-titles/property-information/property-prices] [2]

 Thought it worth a look...